Songfacts®: You can leave comments about the song at the bottom of the page.

 Cash explained why he chose to cover this song (as quoted in Mojo October 2013) "I heard that as a gospel song.
 And if you think of it as a gospel song, it works really well.
 We didn't have any major disagreement over that song, I just heard that a couple of people had recorded it, the writer wanted me to try it, and I did, and I loved it.
 And I went for it."

-This was the biggest selling 12-inch in Warner Brother's history to that point.
+This was the biggest-selling 12-inch single in Warner Brothers history to that point.

 Marilyn Manson covered this on their 2004 album Lest We Forget. (thanks, Elliot - St. Louis, MO)